-Design Technology at Hillside:
+Design & Technology at Hillside

 Subject Leader: Miss McCann

 Subject Support Coach: Mr Frost

-Link Governor: Richard Tunnicliffe
+Link Governor: Mr Tunnicliffe

 The national curriculum for Design Technology aims to ensure that all pupils: